Parliament suspends plenary session due to the detention of the Flotilla, with opposition from Junts, PP, Vox, and Aliança.

 In the Catalan parliament, the day began with the approval of a text from the committee calling for "maximum attention and diplomatic agility" to release MP Castillejo and the rest of the Flotilla members.
 Shortly after, the board of spokespersons decided to cancel the plenary session scheduled for today and reconvene it next Tuesday.
 The decision was taken at the initiative of and with the support of the PSC, ERC, Comuns, and the CUP.
 The right and far right voted against it.
 Together, however, they joined the minute of silence held mid-morning and abstained from approving another declaration that also called for the immediate release of the detainees and the activation of diplomatic and consular protection.

-The spokesperson for the regional councillors in Parliament, Mònica Sales, complained: "No plenary session has been suspended due to the war between Israel and Palestine, and now they want to stop it due to the interception of the Flotilla."
-Sales, who accused those behind the suspension of using the conflict "for partisan purposes," criticized the fact that they are asking for the plenary session to be suspended but at the same time President Isla and the councillors are maintaining their agenda.
-In this regard, the president of the PSC parliamentary group, Ferran Pedret, pointed out that Parliament has one of its members detained by the Israeli authorities in an action by the Hebrew state "that contravenes international law."
+The spokesperson for the Junts (Junts) in the Parliament, Mònica Sales, complained: "No plenary session has been suspended due to the war between Israel and Palestine, and now they want to stop it due to the interception of the Flotilla."
+Sales, who accused those promoting the suspension of using the conflict "for partisan purposes," criticized the fact that they are asking for the plenary session to be suspended, but at the same time, President Isla and the councilors are maintaining their agenda.
+Furthermore, Junts confirmed this Thursday that it will vote in favor of the decree embargoing arms against Israel.
+However, the Spanish government still does not have the votes secured for its passage, given that Podemos considers it to be too lukewarm and does not guarantee support.

-Both the Comuns and the CUP (Commons) wanted to appear this Thursday from their headquarters to show their support for Colau and Castillejo, who are currently incommunicado.
-The coordinator of the Commons, Gemma Tarafa, has urged the Spanish government to contact Israeli Prime Minister Benjamin Netanyahu to demand the "immediate" release of the activists, and has announced that they will ask the Spanish Prosecutor's Office to open an investigation.
-For the CUP, party spokesperson Su Moreno lamented that the Speaker of the Parliament, Josep Rull, has not been "up to the task" and has put "obstacles" in the way of both the suspension of the plenary session and the reading of the institutional declaration.
+Both the Comuns and the CUP (United Nations) wanted to appear this Thursday from their headquarters to show their support for Colau and Castillejo, who currently remain incommunicado.
+The coordinator of the Comuns, Gemma Tarafa, urged the Spanish government to contact Israeli Prime Minister Benjamin Netanyahu to demand the "immediate" release of the activists, and announced that they will ask the Spanish Prosecutor's Office to open an investigation.
+For the CUP, party spokesperson Su Moreno lamented that the Speaker of the Parliament, Josep Rull, had not been "up to the task" and had put "obstacles" in the way of both the suspension of the plenary session and the reading of the institutional declaration.

-The Catalan government has also expressed its full support for the detained members of the flotilla.
-The president of the Generalitat (Catalan government), Salvador Illa, announced in a statement from Rome that he is offering them the government's "legal support" to defend their rights against Israel.
-The president continues his official visit to the Italian capital, but explained that he will be "monitoring" the developments in the situation and that there could be changes to his schedule.
-For the time being, he has suspended the lecture he was scheduled to give this Thursday at La Sapienza University in solidarity with the university protests over the situation in Gaza.
-Meanwhile, the Minister for the Presidency, Albert Dalmau, will contact the families of the Catalan crew members to convey the government's offer of legal assistance and to determine exactly how many are affected.
+The Catalan government also expressed its full support for the detained members of the Flotilla.
+Salvador Illa announced from Rome that he is offering them the "legal support" of the Catalan government to defend their rights against Israel.
+The president continues his official trip to the Italian capital, but explained that he will be "monitoring" the development of the situation and that there could be changes to his schedule.
+For the time being, he has postponed the lecture at La Sapienza University that he was scheduled to give this Thursday, in solidarity with the university protests over the situation in Gaza.
+Meanwhile, the Minister for the Presidency, Albert Dalmau, will contact the families of the Catalan crew members to convey the Catalan government's offer of legal assistance and to determine exactly how many are affected.
 According to data from the Ministry of Foreign Affairs, there are between eight and twelve Catalans.

 Since Wednesday night, Isla has been "in constant contact" with the Minister of Defense, Margarita Robles, and the Minister of Foreign Affairs, José Manuel Albares, as well as with the Speaker of the Parliament, Josep Rull.
 He has also spoken with the Spanish consul, who informed him that he will probably not be able to meet with the detained activists until tomorrow.
-"If at any point it is necessary to contact Israeli authorities, I will do so," added the president of the Generalitat.
+"If at any time it becomes necessary to contact Israeli authorities, I will do so," the president of the Generalitat added.

 Sánchez says he will consider "all types of actions."